zibaee-2021/MSc_2024_project/README.md

     public_func2(value1)
 ```
 ----
-#### 1. GENERATE DATASET OF SINGLE-DOMAIN PROTEINS VIA CATH WEBSITE:
+#### 1. COMPILE LIST OF SINGLE-DOMAIN PROTEINS VIA `CATH` WEBSERVER:

 Performed by `single_dom_builder.py`

-The entire list of domain ids from the latest official version from the file:

-`cath-domain-list.txt` is manually downloaded from CATH webserver at:
+The entire list of domain ids from the latest official version from the file `cath-domain-list.txt` was manually downloaded from CATH webserver at:
 `http://download.cathdb.info/cath/releases/all-releases/latest_release/cath-classification-data/cath-domain-list.txt`
-and downloaded to `data/dataset/big_files_to_git_ignore/CATH/cath-domain-list.txt` (which I don't add to git).
+and saved to `data/dataset/big_files_to_git_ignore/CATH/cath-domain-list.txt` (which I haven't added to git but is on `joe-desktop`).
-Starting then from 500238 proteins (and 12 columns of data fields), the dataset is filter by:
+Starting then from 500,238 proteins (and 12 columns of data fields), the dataset is filter by process of elimination:
 - removing records for NMR structures, obsolete structures & low resolution X-ray structures
 - keep only proteins of classes 1, 2 or 3
 - remove data fields that are related to sequence identity
-- store PDB ids in new column, which helps filter in those with only one domain
+- store PDBids in new column, which helps filter in those with only one domain
 - filter in PDBs with unique 'Architecture', 'Topology' and 'HomologousSF' values.
-  - results in reducing number of PDBs from 28496 proteins to only 573, but this provides a diverse dataset and serves
+  - results in reducing number of PDBs from 28,496 proteins to only 573, but this provides a diverse dataset and serves
    well as a 'dummy' dataset.
 - The `PDB_Id`, `DomainID`, `Architecture` , `Topology`, `HomologousSF`, `Domain_len`, `Angstroms` fields of this 573
-single-domain diverse set of proteins PDB ids is saved to  `data/dataset/big_files_to_git_ignore/CATH/SD_573_CIFs.csv`
+single-domain diverse set of proteins PDBids is saved to  `data/dataset/big_files_to_git_ignore/CATH/SD_573_CIFs.csv`
 ----
 #### 2. GENERATE PROTEIN LANGUAGE MODEL EMBEDDINGS FOR EACH PROTEIN: